 - Collapsing Trenches and Buildings: When digging a hole that has workers inside, the walls must be reinforced to prevent collapse.
 When they aren’t, workers can be buried by dirt/rocks/earth and be seriously injured or killed.
 The same is true when demolishing a building or putting up new sections of wall that aren’t supported by the whole structure yet.

 Injured at Work?
-Contact a Construction Accident Lawyer Fulton County, GA, Trusts
+Contact a Construction Accident Lawyer Fulton County, Georgia Trusts